AndieWill510/tinydoor/Options/032-masking-is-compressed-regulation.md

 Masking can look like answering "I'm good" before you know whether you are, laughing half a second late because everyone else laughed, or forcing eye contact while your thumb digs into your palm under the table.

-That is not only pretending.
-Sometimes it is compression.
-The body still has needs.
-The signal still exists.
-But the person learns to fold the signal smaller so the room can pretend nothing is happening.

 ## Pressure

 Masking can protect a person.
 That needs to be said plainly.
 It can help someone get through rooms where being visibly Neurodivergent is not safe.
 Masking can be strategy, armor, even a door you use because no better door is available.